Committee for Professional Practice

 - review and ensure implementation of the Code of Ethics and Code of Conduct of the College not less frequently than every five years as required by the College Regulations or at any other time as required by the Board.

-The CPP typically meets four times per calendar year:
+The CPP typically meets three times per calendar year:

-- Two face-to-face meetings (typically up to 6 hours' duration per meeting).
+- one face-to-face meeting (typically up to 6 hours' duration).
 In light of COVID-19 any face-to-face meetings will be held by other methods.

-- two teleconference meetings (typically up to 1.5 hours’ duration per meeting).
+- two virtual meetings (typically up to 1.5 hours’ duration per meeting).

 A committee member may also be required to respond to emails and review submissions out-of-session between formal meetings.